furdzik/IF.Kamisama/README.md

 # IF.StyleGuide [WIP]
-Style Guide and good practice for writing code by Izabela Furdzik [WIP]
+Style Guide and good practice for writing code by Izabela Furdzik

 <!--
 theme, colors, typography etc